-Test smoke alarm operation after vehicle has been in sorage, before each trip, and at least once per week during use.
+Test smoke alarm operation after vehicle has been in storage, before each trip, and at least once per week during use.
 Failure to do so can result in death or serious injury.

+A AVERTISSEMENT

-A AVERTISSEMENT VÉRIFIER LE DÉTECTEUR DE FUNÉE SI LE VÉHICULEA ÉTÉ ENTREPOSÉ, AWANT CHAQUE DEPLACEMENT ET AU MOINS UNE FOIS PAR SEMAINE EN SERVICE.
+VÉRIFIER LE DÉTECTEUR DE FUMÉE SI LE VÉHICULEA ÉTÉ ENTREPOSÉ, AVANT CHAQUE DÉPLACEMENT ET AU MOINS UNE FOIS PAR SEMAINE EN SERVICE.

-Vacuum off any dust on the cover of the smoke alarm using a soft brush attachment.
-Test the smoke alarm once you have vacuumed.
+once you have vacuumed.
 Never use water, cleaners or solvents to clean the smoke alarm as they may damage the alarm.
 Do not paint the smoke alarm.
 Refer to the manufacturer's use guide for detailed maintenance information.